MONROE-PROJECT/monroe-experiment-core/README.md

 This is currently the Monroe DEV branch.

 ## Rationale
-The rationale behind this repo/package is to allow monroe (with minimal dependencys) to be installed on a fresh Debian installation.
+The rationale behind this repo/package is to allow monroe (with minimal dependencys) to be installed on a Monroe installation.

 ## Howto Build (need to have docker,bash and internet connection)
 1.  clone this repo